-Following the requirements defined in the IEC 62443 standards, Emerson has trained its developers of OvationTM technology to create new secure products.
+Following the requirements defined in the IEC 62443 standards, Emerson has trained its DeltaV developers to create new secure products.
 We continue to harden the individual components of the automation system and have created system-wide capabilities, both internally and with partners, to better secure the automation system as a whole.

-In addition to protection that is integral with the system, it is imperative the end user has an active role to ensure security best practices are enforced in the distributed control system deployment at their site.
-This can be accomplished through, among other things, work processes, behaviors, lifecycle management and training.
+In addition to protection that is integral with the system, it is imperative the end user has an active role to ensure security best practices are enforced in the DCS deployment at their site.
+This can be accomplished through, among other things, work processes, behaviors, lifecycle management, and training.
 The combination of all the above will result in a state-of-the-art cybersecure installation.

-Adopt a Risk-Based Approach to Cybersecurity
+Adopt a Risk-based Approach to Cybersecurity